 Here, we will talk about dehydrated skin and its characteristics.
 The idea is to help you identify the problem by relating to the signs that will be displayed below.
 However, first we must address the difference between dry and dehydrated skin, as you are likely to mix those two up.

 Dry skin is classified as a skin type; in other words, it is permanent and inherited through your genes.
 As such, dry skin is characterized by inadequate natural oil production.
 Moreover, dry skin can also allude to an under-active thyroid or hormonal imbalance that can inhibit the production of sebum, which can be responsible for a complexion that is lackluster in appearance and, as its name suggests, dry.

-Dehydrated skin is a condition, and unlike dry skin, it is not inherited but caused by the influence of external factors like an unhealthy diet, weather and lifestyle that includes a large intake of alcohol and caffeine.
+Dehydrated skin is a condition, and unlike dry skin, it is not inherited but caused by the influence of external factors like an unhealthy diet, weather and lifestyle, including a large intake of alcohol and caffeine.
 Lack of fresh food, prolonged exposure to the sun, and drinking too much booze and coffee will deprive your skin of its water content, which also impacts its appearance and turns you into someone who has dehydrated skin.